peterliu502/IndoorPointCloudViewer/README.md

 MSc.
 Geomatics Synthesis (GEO1101) Project
 Project 5: 3D Representations for Visual Insight
 Download the project report and the introduction video from: http://resolver.tudelft.nl/uuid:a6c4f703-b048-40e3-9661-be00c0fab804
+The paper based on this project has been published in **LBS2021** conference and it can be downloaded from https://doi.org/10.34726/1786

 ## Team menbers
 [@Runnan Fu](https://github.com/runnanfu)